Scille/parsec-cloud/docs/rfcs/1018-server-stored-device-keys.md

 ### 2.3 - Special case for vault-stored devices

-Unlike other devices, auto-enrollment devices (see RFC 1015) are not locally stored.
+Unlike other devices, registration devices (see [RFC 1015](1015-registration-device.md)) are not locally stored.

 Those devices are stored server-side in the Parsec account vault.
 Hence in this case the device keys are still stored in the local device since: